hashicorp/terraform-provider-google/website/docs/r/alloydb_backup.html.markdown

   Output only.
 The QuantityBasedExpiry of the backup, specified by the backup's retention policy.
   Once the expiry quantity is over retention, the backup is eligible to be garbage collected.
   Structure is [documented below](#nested_expiry_quantity).

+* `terraform_labels` -
+  The combination of labels configured directly on the resource and default labels configured on the provider.

+* `effective_labels` -
+  All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

+* `effective_annotations` -
+  All of annotations (key/value pairs) present on the resource in GCP, including the annotations configured through Terraform, other clients and services.

 <a name="nested_encryption_info"></a>The `encryption_info` block contains: